-The City estimates it will collect \$6.5M in fines and forfeitures in FY25, \$198.3K more than FY24 projected amounts.
+The City estimates it will collect \$5M in fines and forfeitures in FY26, \$1.5M less than FY25 projected amounts.
 The City collects fines for a variety of violations issued by several departments, including the City Clerk's Office, the Planning and Economic Development Department, and the Treasurer/Collector's Department.